jennosgroup/laratables/readme.md

 ## About

-Laratables is a laravel package that allows you to seemlessly generate tables by using PHP classes, which Laravel developers are more comfortable working with.
+Laratables is a laravel package that allows you to seemlessly generate html tables entirely using PHP classes.

 ## Installation

-Install through composer command `composer require jennosgroup/laratables`.
+Install with composer `composer require jennosgroup/laratables`.

 ## Setup

 Publish the package assets with artisan command `php artisan vendor:publish --tag=laratables-assets`.

-Then include the `laratables.js` script file in your mark `<script src="{{ asset('vendor/laratables/js/laratables.js') }}"></script>`.
+Then include the `laratables.js` script file in your html markup `<script src="{{ asset('vendor/laratables/js/laratables.js') }}"></script>`.

 ## Getting Started